 Work highlights

-- Advising Warrego on the negotiation of three heritage protection agreements and native title 31 agreements with five native title parties to support the grant of tenure for its onshore gas exploration project in the North Perth Basin, WA.
+• Advised Warrego on the negotiation of three heritage protection agreements and native title deeds to support an onshore gas exploration project.

 Arnold Bloch Leibler